- Make a portmanteau of them or

 - Ozzy Osbourne album Ozzmosis (Ozzy + osmosis).

-- Savatage formed their name by compining their previous name Avatar with the word savage.
+- Savatage formed their name by compining their previous name Avatar with the word savage and sabotage.

 - Used partly in the title of King's-Evil album Deletion of Humanoise (human + noise).